Constrained Gaussian-process bridge prior for neutron-star equation-of-state inference: Uniform sampling in the allowed 3-volume

 In order to achieve a uniform sampling on the volume of allowed points of \eos\ $\vlh$, which we denote $\Ulh$, using the transformation method, we perform the following steps: \begin{enumerate} \item Draw $\mu \in [\mul, \muh]$, from the marginalized distribution whose density is given by the area of the triangular slice of $\vlh$ at the value $\mu$; namely,

 \item Draw $n$ from the conditional marginalized distribution

-\item Finally draw $p$ from $P(p | n, \mu )$. \end{enumerate} These steps are made simpler by the fact that the slice of $\vlh$ at fixed $\mu$ is a triangle, making it trivial to find $P(p|n,\mu)$ and $P(n|\mu)$.
+\item Finally draw $p$ from $P(p | n, \mu )$, i.e., from uniform distribution between $p_{\rm min}(\mu)$ and $p_{\rm max}(\mu, n)$. \end{enumerate} These steps are made simpler by the fact that the slice of $\vlh$ at fixed $\mu$ is a triangle, making it trivial to find $P(p|n,\mu)$ and $P(n|\mu)$.
 Lastly, the marginalized distribution $P(\mu)$ can be straightforwardly computed and has the following form

 where $C_1$ and $C_2$ are constants ensuring continuity at $\mu_c$.
 For convenience, we normalize the distribution such that $P(\mu_c) = 1$.
 Writing this distribution as a function of $\mu^2$, we have